shamindras/ascifit/README.md

 The goal of `ascifit` is to have a set of common utilities to reproduce results from the paper *Adversarial Sign Corrupted Isotonic Regression*.

+The main `R` files for reproducing the key figures from the paper are found in the `experiments/R/paper_results` directory.